hhru/FigmaGen/README.md

 - If you want to contribute, submit a pull request.

 ## License
-Fugen is available under the MIT license.
+FigmaGen is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.